 - Denigrating.
 Over a period of time, it became apparent that Daniel’s reputation had been denigrated by the group.
 Regardless of the strides he made, there was a constant air of not forgetting and not forgiving his previous behavior.

 It doesn’t matter if the group does these behaviors at a conscious or subconscious level; it is still hurtful and wrong.
-Eventually the individual gets the hint and leaves the unit all together.
+Eventually, the individual gets the hint and leaves the unit altogether.
 This is precisely what the established organization wants but it is to their detriment, as without new life, the group literally and figuratively dies one member at a time.